benintheb/studylog/javascript/opentutorials-ce-nodejs/nodejs.md

 - For both `readFile` and `readFileSync`, should the function return a string, the `encoding` option is specified on the `options` part.

+### fs.readdir(path[, options], callback)

+`readdir` is a way to read the contents of a directory.
+The method requires a path to the directory, and executes a callback function.
+The callback gets two arguments, `(err, files)` where files is an array of the file names in the inquired directory.

+There is a synchronous way of `readdir`, which is `fs.readdirSync(path[, options])`